-State-of-the-art lower limb prosthetic systems are generally semi-active (so-called ‘electronic’ prostheses).
-These typically employ inertial sensors, force sensors and encoders to estimate the configuration of the user during gait and activity being performed, and use this information to control the mechanical impedance of the joint.
+State-of-the-art lower limb prosthetic systems generally employ semi-active technologies (so-called ‘electronic’ prostheses).
+These typically use inertial sensors, force sensors and encoders to estimate the configuration of the user during gait and activity being performed, and use this information to control the mechanical impedance of the joint.
 Active prostheses are similarly feedback controlled, but also provide an active power boost/assist to the patient for tasks which otherwise would be difficult or impossible.
 Thus, the control algorithm must detect the patient’s activity and phase of gait, and appropriately modulate actuator power to execute a diverse range of tasks.

 The project will be carried out at the Rehab Technologies Lab of IIT.
 It will be a technological challenge in which the Rehab Technologies team will share resources, competencies and motivation to achieve excellent results transferable to the medical field.
 We are looking for a highly motivated, outstanding candidate with the following profile: